Handlers

 handle {

-This means that the only thing you need to ensure is that every destructive action is gated by an interrupt.
-This also means that if you use someone else's agency code, as long as all destructive actions are gated behind an interrupt, you will be able to decide whether or not to approve them.
+}Now, all of their interrupts get rejected.
+As long as all destructive actions are gated behind an interrupt, you will be able to decide whether or not to approve them.

 Besides approve and reject, the other keyword is propagate. propagate means "I don't want to reject the interrupt, but I don't want anyone to be able to programmatically approve it either.
 I want to make sure it always goes to a user for approval or rejection."